shouguicai/SCFNN/Oral Presentation/presentation draft.md

 In conclusion, Machine learning has potential advantages in unstable underwater acoustic environment.
 Combined with data-model mixed training, the SCFNN model can help reduce the mismatch problem in matched-field source localization.

+SCFNN learns a sparse and low rank model, needs fewer basis functions to span the data space and is beneficial to capture characteristic of data distributions, which will make the model more descriptive, in our example, averagely, each data sample can be represented by only 16 features.

 For now, the discussions are preliminary [prɪ'lɪmə.neri].
-It deserves more eﬀorts.
+It deserves more efforts.

 Our future work may include the following orientations [.ɔriən'teɪʃ(ə)n].
 Firstly, as the localization error at low SNR is still huge, we will integrate ['ɪntə.ɡreɪt] adversarial [.ædvɜr'seriəl] learning into our model, and make the characteristic [.kerəktə'rɪstɪk] parameters [pə'ræmɪtər] can be enhanced, when the noise is high.